erroronline1/qualitymanagement/readme.md

 * [license](#license)

 ## use case
-while it makes way more sense to automate quality management using assistive technology and digitalizing everything, this is not always possible. so this quality management software has a very specific use case depending on your environment:
+while it makes way more sense to automate quality management using assistive technology and digitalizing everything, this is not always possible. therefore this quality management software has a very specific use case depending on your environment:

 * your quality managment and documentation is still mainly paper-based
 * your quality manager is fed up with manual version control, archiving, publishing and keeping the overview list of documents clean
 * your company does not have the ressources to test out different expensive qm-software-solutions until you find one to suit your needs
 * employees have access to the it-infrastructure and printers, e.g. via network and group-accounts
 * your it-department is stubborn and unflexible so you have to make use of the tools you have access to, even if you have to fasten screws with a hammer because you don't get a screwdriver
-* your company relies on microsoft windows and microsoft office (not sure about use of the documents macros for other platforms)
+* your company relies on microsoft office
-* there is at least one tech-savvy co-worker interested in getting things done
+* there is at least one tech-savvy employee interested in getting things done

 [by error on line 1](http://erroronline.one) but feel free to use and modify at your own risk according to the license outlined below. i am happy to get feedback on code- and documentation-quality since this is my first official open source project.

-this quality management software has been in use in context to [iso 13485:2015](https://www.iso.org/search.html?q=13485%3A2016)
+this quality management software has been in use in context to [iso 13485:2015](https://www.iso.org/search.html?q=13485%3A2016) and was approved by the certification authority.

-there have been some significant changes to the core documents as well as to the assistant. i decided to make this a new version. in case you need previous sourcecodes these can be found as a branch in the public repository.

 [back to top](#a-quality-management-software)